mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 - `extract_key.py`: This script interacts with the NordVPN API to extract the Nordlynx private key.
 It requires an access token as input and outputs the private key.

 - `main.py`: This script is responsible for generating WireGuard configuration files for NordVPN servers.
 It requires the private key (obtained from `extract_key.py`) as input and has an option to compress the configuration files into a ZIP archive.

+## Features

+- **Server Categorization**: The script organizes servers by countries and cities, providing a structured view of all available NordVPN servers.
+This makes it easier for users to find and select their preferred server location.

+- **ZIP Compression**: The script has an option to compress the generated configuration files into a ZIP archive, making it convenient for users to download and manage the files.

 ## Usage